How To Make Sugar Skulls For Day Of The Dead

 I never got the chance to meet my maternal Grandmother, and I barely knew my paternal Grandmother, so there has always been a part of my heart that wished I knew them on a personal level.
 Every child wants to be loved and spoiled by her Grandparents the same way she wants to be loved by her own parents, and it makes me sad that my children never got to meet their father’s mother.
 She would have been a wonderful Grandmother.

 This is our way of honoring her and all our relatives we want our children to remember.
-Dia de los Muertos allows us the opportunity to honor and celebrate their lives by inviting their spirits into our homes by building an ofrenda (an offering).
+Dia de los Muertos allows us the opportunity to honor and celebrate their lives by inviting their spirits into our homes by building an ofrenda altar.
+This one is from 2017.

 Sugar skulls are included in the ofrenda as a representation of our friends and family being honored in the altar as well as for decoration.
 Today I’m sharing what I’ve learned about how to make sugar skulls for Day of the Dead in hopes that it will help you have a smooth and enjoyable experience if you are making them for the first time.